+1 1051 am requirements

-Program Requirements Core Curriculum
+Core Curriculum 21 semester credit hours

-Course # Course Title Credits

-BUS 121 Introduction to Business
+Course # BUS 121 Course Title Introduction to Business Credits

-OR OR 3

-CIS 290 Associate's Externship CIS -
+OR CIS 290 OR Associate's Externship CIS 3

-CIS 102 Fundamentals of Customer Service
+CIS 102 OR CIS 127 Fundamentals of Customer Service OR Introduction to Scripting 3

-OR OR 3

-CIS 127 Introduction to Scripting 5

 CIS 121 Logic and Design 3

 CIS 142 Introduction to Cloud Solutions 3

 CIS 150 Introduction to Networking 3

 CIS 206 Linux Administration 3

 CIS 212 Principles of Cybersecurity 3

-\\ CIS290 should be chosen if student is looking to get a job and not moving into the BS degree for a while.
+^{} CIS290 should be chosen if student is looking to get a job and not moving into the BS degree for a while.
 CIS290 will not transfer to the BS program.